-Level 3 Discipline MINIMUM Discipline MAXIMUM Discipline Elementary (3) days of Out-of-School Suspension (10) days of Out-of-School Suspension Local interventions and support Local interventions and support Middle/High (3) days of Out-of-School Suspension (10) days of Out-of-School Suspension Local Local interventions and support interventions and support A level 3 discipline re A level 3 discipline response may include a disciplinary hearing referral.
+Level 3 Discipline MINIMUM Discipline MAXIMUM Discipline Elementary (3) days of Out-of-School Suspension School based interventions and support (10) days of Out-of-School Suspension School based interventions and support Middle/High (3) days of Out-of-School Suspension School based interventions and support (10) days of Out-of-School Suspension School based interventions and support

+A level 3 discipline response may include a disciplinary hearing referral.
 Student disciplinary hearing responses can include long-term suspension, expulsion, permanent expulsion, or assignment to an alternative education program.
-A combina tion of local interventions and supports ma y also be appropriate.
+A combination of School based interventions and supports may also be appropriate.